Jayxdeep/turn-counter/README.md

-# turn-counter
+# Turn Counter Project

-##Description
+## Description
-This project is based on a turn counter which i have done using arduino uno,16X2 lcd and pir motion detection sensor.
+This project is a turn counter using an Arduino Uno, a 16x2 I2C LCD, and a PIR motion sensor.
+The project detects motion and increments a turn count displayed on the LCD.

-##Components used
+## Components
--Arduino uno
+- Arduino Uno
--16x2 I2C LCD
+- 16x2 I2C LCD
 - PIR Motion Sensor
 - Connecting Wires
 ## Wiring Diagram